-• When using a 44-lane/28-lane CPU:
+When using a 44-lane/28-lane CPU (6-core or above):

 This motherboard supports 4 Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.
 The eight DDR4 memory sockets are divided into four channels and each channel has two memory sockets as following: